gtanne/gtanne/README.md

 >👍 **Check out my personal portfolio at www.hins.io !**
 >
-> Quarterly financial reports are disclosed *privately*.
 > Visit my LinkedIn (https://www.linkedin.com/in/hinsliu/).

 ### 2025 Objectives
-- Develop WebWiped and scale to a decent MRR.
+- Develop projects and scale to a decent MRR.
 - Have a solid grasp of embedded C.
 - Learn more about cybersecurity.